 What can we expect from the royal protocols that need to be followed when Her Royal Majesty Queen Elizabeth II dies?

-There's nothing in life as sure as death and taxes, and so we must face the fact that Queen Elizabeth II will eventually die.
-But, as the word's longest-reigning monarch, there's an entire generation of people who have never known life without her.
+As the world's longest-reigning monarch, there's an entire generation of people who have never known life without her.
 But what will actually happen when she dies?
 What protocol is followed when a reigning monarch dies?

 "The Queen is such a tremendously popular figure and during the course of her reign, so much has changed so dramatically," Juror told Town & Country.
 "There's not an aspect of life that hasn't changed, but the one constant in the midst of this has been the Queen, the rock-solid thing we can hang on to."

 But before the general public becomes aware that the Queen has passed, several things have to happen behind the scenes.

 London Bridge Is Down

 Once the Queen has passed, Operation London Bridge begins.
 As we learned from The Crown, the death of Elizabeth's father King George VI was known as Hyde Park Corner while that of the Queen Mother was Tay Bridge.

 So, once London Bridge is down, the Queen's private secretary Sir Edward Young, KCVO will be responsible for informing the Prime Minister before the information is released to the 15 other countries where the Queen is head of state and the rest of the 36 Commonwealth nations.
 This is done by the Foreign Office’s Global Response Centre which is housed at an unknown location in London.

 The first time the public becomes aware of her death is when a notice is placed on the gates of Buckingham Palace.
 All staff will wear a black armband on the left arm, which must measure three-and-a-quarter inches wide.